DJ618/lookingforgroup/README.md

 www./sitename/...

 **{/}**<br/>
-main page - will go to index.html
+Main page - will go to index.html

 **{/groupList}**<br/>
 Will show a html header list of every active groups